 The following resources are currently available to faculty and staff, as well as entire departments to help enhance diversity, equity and inclusion:

 - Educational classes: A variety of courses on diversity, equity and inclusion are available to faculty and staff for all schools, colleges and units free of charge.
-Current topics include unconscious bias, intercultural awareness, business case for diversity and bystander intervention.
+Current topics include unconscious bias, intercultural awareness and bystander intervention.

 - Unit requests: Departments and teams can request any of the core educational courses to be held at their location free of charge.